slaue/slaue.github.io/index.md

 We are currently looking for PhD students and PostDocs in the area of optimization, machine learning, and deep learning.
 If you are highly motivated, have a solid background in ML, CS, math, and Python or C++, you are welcome to apply by sending your
 * CV
-* Master's or PhD thesis
+* Master's or PhD thesis (draft)
 * academic transcript
 * short (1/2 page) research statement

-to [laue@cs.uni-kl.de](mailto:laue@cs.uni-kl.de) using the subject 'Application for PhD/PostDoc position'.
+to [laue@cs.uni-kl.de](mailto:laue@cs.uni-kl.de) using the subject 'Application for PhD position' or 'Application for PostDoc position'.

 ### TAs / HiWis